I'm a member

 Printer Friendly Version

-DESCRIPTIONGenetic testing is available for both affected individuals, as well as those at risk, for various types of hereditary colon cancer.
+DESCRIPTIONGenetic testing is available for both affected individuals, as well as those at risk, for various types of hereditary cancer.
 This policy describes genetic testing for familial adenomatous polyposis (FAP), Lynch Syndrome (formerly known as hereditary nonpolyposis colorectal cancer or HNPCC), MYH-associated polyposis, and Lynch syndrome-related endometrial cancer.

 There are currently 2 well-defined types of hereditary colorectal cancer, familial adenomatous polyposis (FAP) and Lynch syndrome (formerly, hereditary nonpolyposis colorectal cancer or HNPCC).
 Lynch syndrome has been implicated in some endometrial cancers as well.